Lachlan1005/Bose-Einstein-Condensate/README.md

 after download.

 ## Boundary Conditions
 Since this project relies on NumPy's Fast Fourier Transform (FFT) algorithm to compute the steps in the dispersion term, periodic boundary conditions are assumed.
-Please make sure all wavefunctions and potentials decay to 0 as they approach the user-defined simulation borders.
+Please make sure all wavefunctions decay to 0 as they approach the user-defined simulation borders.

 ## Notes